ahayashi/hclib-actor/doc/markdowns/tools/slurm.md

 When specifying `-c 1` without setting `cpu-bind=cores` with 4 PEs:

 `srun -n 4 -c 1 check-mpi.cray.pm`
-As a result, each PE will run on one logical core, but may/may not run on one physical core
+As a result, each PE will run on one logical core, but two different PE may run within one physical core
 ```
 Hello from rank 0, on nid004547. (core affinity = 0)
 Hello from rank 1, on nid004547. (core affinity = 128)